>

 1. Set a Budget

-Decide how much money you’re going to gamble with.
-If you lose it, it’s gone and you’re done.
+Decide how much money you’re going to gamble with and stick to it.
+Once it’s gone, stop playing.
 Don’t try to win it back.
-On PlayNow, you can set your Weekly Deposit Limit to an amount you can afford.
-Your Weekly Deposit Limit is the maximum amount you can deposit into your PlayNow Account within each 7-day period.
 Never borrow money or use money intended for necessities, like rent or food.

 2. Set a time limit